About the Trust

 2017 – 2020 strategy

-As we enter our next phase of development, Trustees have spent considerable time looking at our strategic direction, and the areas where we believe we can make the biggest impact in order to achieve a better Rotorua for all.
+Trustees have spent considerable time developing a clear strategic direction and defining the areas where we believe we can make the biggest impact in order to achieve a better Rotorua for all.

-Our new strategy will be implemented over the next few years and will encompass small changes to our funding priorities and the way we do things.
-As part of our new strategy, we’ll be enhancing our efforts in the area of facilitation and advice, while identifying the priority areas where we think the Trust has a more active role to play.
+As part of our strategy, we’ve enhanced our efforts in the area of facilitation and advice, while focusing on the following give priority targets, where we think the Trust has a more active role to play: